 On 31 March 2012, the schooner TARA – equipped with technology for sampling an 11 organism size-range covering entire plankton communities from viruses to animals, and benthic diversity in coral reef ecosystems – came back to her home port, Lorient, France.

-A team of international scientists will analyse samples from this €10 million public/private scientific expedition (TARA Oceans 2009–2012): the total of ~27,800 biological samples and ~13,000 contextual measures from three depths constitutes the largest modern-day worldwide collection of plankton sampled 'end to end' around the world.
+A team of international scientists will analyse samples from this €10 million public/private scientific expedition (TARA Oceans 2009–2013): the total of ~35,00 biological samples and ~13,000 contextual measures from three depths constitutes the largest modern-day worldwide collection of plankton sampled 'end to end' around the world.
 Metagenomes and meta barcodes from stations are being built as well as well as quantitative and high-resolution image databases.
 Genomics data will be published as soon as they are validated at EMBL-EBI, correlated with .
 The TARA OCEANS consortium has a fast release policy of data.

 TARA Oceans impressions

 In the beginning: members of the TARA Oceans consortium and crew on 5 September 2009 – image credit: Tara Expéditions